slk333/lib-ogame/README.md

 ## production

 Get the production of the _Metal Mine_, the _Crystal Mine_, and the _Deuterium Synthesizer_, per second.
-The Deuterium Synthesizer, takes into account the planet's max temperature.
-It defaults to 0°C.
+The Deuterium Synthesizer takes into account the planet's max temperature.
+The temperature fallbacks to 0°C if omitted.

 ```typescript
 getMetalMineProduction(25)